vmxdev/damper/README.md

 ### Statistics

-damper comes with web-based statistics viewer, demo is available (or unavailable sometimes) here: http://damper.xenoeye.com
+damper comes with web-based statistics viewer

 By default it keeps statistics for last 31 days.
 Number of days to hold statistics can be altered by changing `keepstat` key in config.